braze-inc/braze-docs/_docs/_help/release_notes/2017/april.md

 # April 2017

 ## HTML In Browser Messages
 We now support interactive in-browser message types including custom HTML and email capture formats, enabling you to reach your customers wherever they are.
-Learn more about in app messages [here][48].
+Learn more about in-app messages [here][48].

 ## Personalized In-App Message with Connected Content